 • The private tours are expected to take about 90 minutes but could last as long as two hours depending upon each group’s interest in each garden and the length of time spent asking questions, lingering in the gardens and walking to each garden.

-• Tour-goers will meet at 6300 St. Charles Ave. for their designated tour group time.
-Tickets for the private tour are limited and will be sold in advance for $60 per person and $50 per person for groups 10 or more.
-Limited tickets will be available for sale online until March 10.
+• Tour-goers will meet at 6000 St. Charles Ave. for their designated tour group time.
+Tickets for the private tour are limited and will be sold in advance for $60 each.
+Tickets must be purchased by Thursday, March 12, 2009, at 5 p.m.

 9 a.m. to 4 p.m.

-• Tickets for the self-guided tour are $25 each and $20 each for groups of 10 or more (online only) if purchased online at www.secretgardenstour.org by Wednesday, March 10, 2010, at 5 p.m.
-After that time, tickets may be purchased at the event for $30 each.
+• Tickets for the self-guided tour are $20 each if purchased online at www.secretgardenstour.org or by e-mailing Anne Urquhart at email@example.com by Wednesday, March 18, 2009, at 5 p.m.
+After that time, tickets may be purchased at the event for $25 each.
 Children younger than 5 can attend for free.

 • If the tour is canceled due to rain, please consider your ticket a donation.
 Refunds will be given only on demand.